DariusCS/aptos-core/crates/aptos-faucet/README.md

 You can find many examples of different config files in `configs/`.

 ## Developing
 Certain components of the faucet, e.g. the MinterFunder, rely on a Move script to operate.
-If you change one, or you're just building for the first time with a fresh repo, compile the Move script like this:
+If you change it, compile the Move script like this (from the root of the repo):
 ```
-cd move_scripts
+cd aptos-move/move-examples/scripts/minter
 aptos move compile
 ```